charlierg20/scrabblepad/README.md

 # scrabblepad
 Arduino based electronic dictionary<br>

+**Please note this project is very incomplete and numerous parts are missing from this repo.
+It is a work in progress**<br>

 This device/product is in no way connected/affiliated to Scrabble or Hasbro.

 ## What is this?